 How Medicare Measures Skilled Nursing Care Coverage

-Patient Criteria for Medicare Coverage of SNF Stays
+Patient Criteria for Medicare Rehab Coverage

 - The beneficiary has Medicare Part A (hospital insurance) and days left in their benefit period available to use.